-In applications where the input channel/configuration does not need to change for each cycle, the conversion can be continuously performed and read without a write cycle (see Figure 7).
-The configuration/input channel remains unchanged from the last value written into the device.
-If the device has not been written to since power up, the configuration is set to the default value.
+In applications where the input channel does not need to change for each cycle, the conversion can be continuously performed and read without a write cycle (see Figure 5).
+The input channel remains unchanged from the last value written into the device.
+If the device has not been written to since power up, the channel selection is set to the default value of $CHO = IN^+$, $CH1 = IN^-$.
 At the end of a read operation, a new conversion automatically begins.
-At the conclusion of the conversion cycle, the next result may be read using the method described above.
-If the conversion cycle is not concluded and a valid address
+At the